 Energica Experia — an Electric Adventurer with Cornering ABS

-The new 2022 Energica Experia electric adventure motorcycle, the Energica Experia, has cornering ABS.
+The 2022+ Energica electric adventure motorcycle, the Energica Experia, has cornering ABS.
 It uses the Bosch Cornering ABS 9.2 M3 system.

 The Experia is a pretty wicked bike — if only it were available in more parts of the world (and a bit cheaper).